-Driveway Sealcoating Cost in Prineville: What Homeowners Are Paying in 2026
+Driveway Sealcoating Cost in Prineville: What to Know Before You Budget in 2026

 Prineville is the county seat of Crook County in central Oregon's high desert, where intense UV radiation, cold winters, and dry conditions test the limits of asphalt surfaces.
 The city has seen growth in recent years thanks to data center development and its proximity to Bend and Redmond.
-This guide covers what Prineville homeowners are paying for sealcoating in 2026.
+Industry sources have historically reported baseline ranges of $170 to $440 for residential driveway sealcoating in communities like Prineville, though actual costs vary widely and may be significantly higher depending on your property's specific conditions.

 For background, see what sealcoating is and how it works.